-The eighth HI DESIGN ASIA took place on 2-4th November 2016 at the JW Marriott Hanoi, Vietnam.
-300 senior position delegates attended, comprising Buyers, Suppliers, Speakers and Media Partners.
+The ninth HI DESIGN ASIA took place on 1-4th November 2017 at the Shangri-La Rasa Ria, Borneo.
+320 senior position delegates attended, comprising Buyers, Suppliers, Speakers and Media Partners.

 Interior Architects, Interior Designers and Hotel project leaders responsible for hospitality interior design developments across Asia Pacific.
 They are drawn from architect and interior design practices, hotel owners and operators, and procurement companies operating in the region.

-Manufacturers of a wide spectrum of FF&E products and services applicable for hospitality interior specification across 27 product categoriesGet the list of attendees
+Manufacturers of a wide spectrum of FF&E products and services applicable for hospitality interior specification across 19 product categories.Get the list of attendees

-Available throughout the event and in one dedicated session each of the 88 supplier delegate companies had tabletop space to present more of their products.
-Located in the meetings area, the showcase allowed buyers to further browse and experience products as well as provided opportunity for additional meetings outside of the pre-scheduled meetings programme
+During one dedicated 70 minute session on the first day, each of the 89 supplier delegate companies had table top space to present more of their products.
+This showcase allowed buyers to further browse and experience these products and in particular provided an opportunity for additional meetings outside of the pre-scheduled meetings programme.

 Breakfasts, lunches, evening functions, excursions and free time periods provided abundant opportunities to network.
-All delegates attended the Welcome buffet a traditional Beer Hoi evening, an informal dinner on the middle night where we took all of the delegate to The Museum of Vietnam and enjoyed a beautiful evening in the court yard, and finally a farewell dinner on the final evening at the Grand Ball of the JW Marriott where we were entertained by one of our Buyer delegates Andy Tait and his band the Privateers.
+All delegates attended the Welcome buffet.
+An informal dinner on the middle night where we took advantage of being on the beach and with a beach BBQ.
+We end with the farewell dinner in the grand ballroom where everyone danced the night away.
 All three evenings provided the means for everyone to relax and enjoy networking with their peers in a way simply not possible at traditional trade shows.

 We also hosted our Buyer Only networking session, which allowed the Buyers to mingle with each other exclusively, exploring mutual interest opportunities.
 The Suppliers also had the opportunity to network with each other at the Supplier Networking session, sponsored by TOPHOTELPROJECTS.

-Following the success of last years’ tour, this years pre-event tour took place on the Wednesday (arrival day), so the 68 delegates who took part either arrived a day earlier or on the morning of the Pre-Event Tour.
-We departed from the hotel at 1.30pm for a coach ride that begun our city tour this involved a short stop at one of the many Temples in Hanoi, followed by a stop in the Old Quarter of town to experience a traditional rickshaw ride, and then ending with an amazing water puppet show.
-We returned to the JW Marriott by 5:30pm in plenty of time for the Welcome Dinner.
+Following the success of last years’ tour, this years pre-event tour took place on the Wednesday (arrival day), so the 79 delegates who arrived a day earlier to the Pre-Event Tour.
+We departed from the hotel at 9am for a coach ride through the city to a jetty to get a boat to Gaya Island where everyone trekked through the rainforest and saw the mangroves.
+We then made our way back to the boats and had another short journey to the restaurant were lunch was served.
+We returned to the Shangri-La Rasa Ria by 4pm in plenty of time for the Welcome Dinner.

 Every year we ask all delegates to tell us about their experience at HI DESIGN Asia to ensure that we continue to provide a quality, successful event for all those who attend.